Be bison wise

 - On trails; avoid approaching bison along trails.
 They may charge more readily.
 Make them aware someone is there.
 Make noise.
 If they don’t move, back away slowly.

 - Never enter a herd of bison on foot or come between two animals, especially a cow and her calf.

-- Turning its back to you, raising its tail and defecating
+- Turns its back, raises its tail and defecates

-- Leaves and twigs on the head can indicate that the bison is aggressive
+- Leaves and twigs on the head, which can indicate that the bison is aggressive

 - If bison stop grazing to stare, back away immediately until the animal returns to grazing